jup-ag/space-station/docs/5-jupiter-terminal/3-unified-wallet-kit.md

 The Unified Wallet Kit is an open-source, Swiss Army Knife wallet adapter designed to streamline your development on Solana.
 This wallet kit is purpose built to help ease the burdens of integrating multiple wallets with seamless UI/UX into your custom program.
 Make your development process faster and more efficient with Jupiter’s Unified Wallet Kit.

+The Unified Wallet Kit will help you reduce repetitive tasks within your development process, including:
-The Unified Wallet Kit was created with developers in mind.
-At Jupiter, we often found ourselves repeating the same setup tasks: creating a notification system for wallets, managing wallet states (connected, disconnected, etc.), and adapting the wallet connector to be mobile-friendly.
-The Unified Wallet Kit eliminates these redundancies by providing these building blocks in a simple, plug-and-play package.
-This leaves developers to focus on what matters most—building innovative features for your dApp.
+- Creating a wallet notification system
+- Managing wallet states (connected, disconnected, etc.)
+- Implementing a mobile-friendly wallet connector

+The Unified Wallet Kit eliminates redundancies by providing these building blocks in a simple, plug-and-play package.
+This allows developers to focus on what matters most, building innovative features for your dApp.

 :::tip Unified Wallet Adapter Links
 - Demo: https://unified.jup.ag/